jturner297/LED-PhaseShifter/README.md

-### LED PhaseShifter
+# LED PhaseShifter

-**LED PhaseShifter** is a project for the **STM32L476RG** that uses interrupts, SysTick, and GPIO to control 16 external LEDs.
-It features flashing/shifting LED pattern controlled by two pushbuttons.
+**LED PhaseShifter** is real-time LED control project for the **STM32L476RG** using interrupts, SysTick, and GPIO to control 16 external LEDs.
+Features dual operating modes: FLASH mode for alternating LED animation and MOVE mode for manual LED shifting.